VOICE. TREATY. TRUTH.

 They are the first words spoken on this continent.
 Languages that passed down lore, culture and knowledge for over millennia.
 They are precious to our nation.

 It’s that Indigenous voice that include know-how, practices, skills and innovations - found in a wide variety of contexts, such as agricultural, scientific, technical, ecological and medicinal fields, as well as biodiversity-related knowledge.
 They are words connecting us to country, an understanding of country and of a people who are the oldest continuing culture on the planet.

-And with 2019 being celebrated as the UN’s International Year of Indigenous Language, it’s time for our knowledge to be heard through our voice.
+And with 2019 being celebrated as the United Nations International Year of Indigenous Languages, it’s time for our knowledge to be heard through our voice.

 For generations, we have sought recognition of our unique place in Australian history and society today.
 We need to be the architects of our lives and futures.